5 Creative Ideas for Optometry Social Media Posts

 As of 2022, Facebook has 2.934 billion active users, making it the world’s most popular social media platform.
 In the United States, a whopping 239.15 million people currently use Facebook.

 Social media competitors like Instagram and Twitter are not far behind.
-A 2022 survey by Pew Research found that 40% of the U.S. population uses Instagram, and 23% use Twitter.
-This study also found that adults under 30 were much more likely to use Twitter than older Americans.
+A 2022 survey by Pew Research found that 40% of the U.S. population uses Instagram.

-As part of your optometry marketing strategy, you should plan to use top platforms like Facebook and Twitter to bring in new patients.
-Both outlets can help you market your optometry practice, but each has features that make it stand out as a good choice for your marketing efforts.
+As part of your optometry marketing strategy, you should plan to use top platforms like Facebook, TikTok, and YouTube to bring in new patients.
+Each outlet can help you market your optometry practice, but each has features that make it stand out as a good choice for your marketing efforts.

 Facebook is a versatile option that allows users to create:

-• A static business page with hours of operation, photos, and videos
+- A business page with hours of operation, photos, and videos

 You can do all this through a regular Facebook account; however, Facebook also has the Facebook Meta Business Suite, designed specifically for business owners looking to drive people to their establishments.
 With a Facebook Meta Business Suite account, you can post to Facebook and Instagram, track insights, and create and manage ads from one location.